nathanbaleeta/superset-cloner-cli/README.md

 ### duplicate_chart.py
 The script accepts 5 options:
 - oid - Chart ID of the original chart
-- db - Dashboard ID of the new dashboard
+- db - dashboard ID of the new dashboard
 - ds - datasource ID of the dataset

 Once the script is run, you should be able to see the new empty dashboard in the Superset instance.